-HM 500, HM 510, or enrollment in the Master of Science in Fire and Emergency Services program
+PP 500 or enrollment in the Master of Science in Fire and Emergency Services

-This course examines the fundamental legal concepts regarding administrative law and the administrative process, and how administrative agencies exercise policy and actions.
+This course examines the fundamental concepts regarding administrative law in public administration and how public policy is crafted.
 Students will examine the intergovernmental relations and the political and practical constraints that influence administrative policy.

 General MPA Intensive Study Area

 Students will study the fundamental concepts